 The Steiner Bivocational Scholarship assists people who are training for bivocational ministry or pastors who are combining congregational ministry with other employment.
 Full- or part-time students are eligible to apply.
 Application deadline: April 1.

 There is no application deadline for program scholarships.

 Former participants in !Explore: A theological program for high school youth are eligible for the !Explore Scholarship.
 The amount of the scholarship varies, depending on the year the student participated in the program, and is typically between $1,000 and $2,000 per academic year.
 The funds are available up to 15 years after the student’s participation in the program.

 Voluntary Service scholarships

-In order to make theological education accessible for more leaders and emerging leader in Mennonite/Anabaptist and other Christian traditions, AMBS partners with Christian Voluntary Service (VS) programs to offer tuition discounts and scholarships ($1,500 per academic year) to current and former VSers.
+In order to make theological education accessible for more leaders and emerging leaders in Mennonite, Anabaptist and other Christian traditions, AMBS is partnering with Christian Voluntary Service programs to offer Voluntary Service scholarships to former VSers and a tuition discount to current VSers.

 If you are interested in learning more about these scholarships, call the AMBS Admissions and Financial Aid Office at (800) 964-2627.

 Scholarships fact sheets

 Other sources of aid

 Make every effort to be aware of outside scholarships available to graduate students.
 Check out local service organizations’ scholarships as well as local community foundations for additional sources of assistance.
 Some of these scholarships are listed on our External scholarship options page.